 The JRC has two hepatitis C specialist nurses, who work with infectious disease physicians, to support patients going through HCV treatment.
 The JRC also provides hepatitis C services to people with co-infections who are not JRC patients.
 Services include assessing treatment readiness, providing treatment and monitoring blood work and treatment side effects.

-This confidential service is available to anyone in the community.
+A consultation with a nurse for this service is available to anyone in the community.
 If an individual receives a preliminary positive test result, the JRC’s community of care provides the support the patient needs.
 Confirmatory blood work and other baseline blood work is collected immediately and the patient is offered the services of a peer navigator.

 This service provides highly individualized services to those who experience the most entrenched barriers to care as a way to improve retention and adherence.

 Located within the John Ruedy Clinic (JRC) at St. Paul's Hospital, the clinic supports PHC and VCH patients and clients in reducing or quitting smoking as part of their health care journey.

 The Smoking Cessation Clinic strives to provide comprehensive evidence-based support throughout the process of smoking cessation, serving patients who are either seeking assistance post-discharge from a health event or are interested in reducing and eventually quitting tobacco use.

 Health care professionals can refer interested patients to the Smoking Cessation Clinic by downloading and faxing this referral form to (604-297-9670):

 Patients can also self-refer by sending their details via email to (email@example.com)